zikula/core/Refactoring for 3.0.md

 plural_n.registered.user: "{count, plural,\n  one   {one registered user}\n  other {# registered users}\n}"
 ```

-See [Symfony docs](https://symfony.com/doc/current/translation/templates.html) for further details and examples of simple translation.
 More advanced translation like plurals and other substitutions require using the Symfony ICU MessageFormatter.
 See [How to Translate Messages using the ICU MessageFormat](https://symfony.com/doc/current/translation/message_format.html).
 This requires a specific name format on the translation file and other adjustments.

 ### JavaScript files